 Energy and Solar for Low/Moderate Income Residents

-A variety of energy programs are available and managed locally through City of Rockville, Montgomery County, and community partnerships.
+A variety of free and discounted energy programs are available and managed locally through City of Rockville, Montgomery County, and community partnerships.
 These include energy assistance with utility payments, home energy efficiency and repair projects and grants, HVAC replacements, electric appliances, and roof repair and solar for low- and moderate-income residents and buildings.
 These programs are available to residents regardless of immigration status.

 Learn about housing and community assistance services offered by the City of Rockville.